abin0x/coursescl_frontend/README.md

 - Allow teachers to view enrollment statistics for their courses.

 ## Deployment 🌍
-The project is deployed on **Render**, providing a reliable platform for hosting web applications.
+The project is deployed on **Vercel**, providing a reliable platform for hosting web applications.

 ## Tech Stack 🛠️
 - **Django**: Django framework and its template engine for backend development.